Bonus / Graduate activity. In this lesson, you will plot precipitation data in

 Convert date and time

-Compared to the previous lessons, notice that we now have date & time in our date field.
-To deal with both date and time, we use the
+Compared to the previous lessons, notice that you now have date & time in your date field.
+To deal with both date and time, you use the

-as.POSIXct() method rather than as.date which we used previously.
-The syntax to convert to POSIXct is similar to what we used previously, but now, we will add the hour (H) and minute (M) to the format argument as follows:
+as.POSIXct() method rather than as.date which you used previously.
+The syntax to convert to POSIXct is similar to what you used previously, but now, you will add the hour (H) and minute (M) to the format argument as follows:

 as.POSIXct(column-you-want-to-convert-here, format="%Y%m%d %H:%M")